tariks/peakachu/README.md

 peakachu score_chromosome -h
 ```

-    usage: peakachu score_chromosome [-h] [-r RESOLUTION] [-p PATH] [--balance] [-C CHROM] [-m MODEL] [-l LOWER] [-u UPPER]
+    usage: peakachu score_chromosome [-h] [-r RESOLUTION] [-p PATH] [--clr-weight-name CLR_WEIGHT_NAME]
+                                 [-C CHROM] [-m MODEL] [-l LOWER] [-u UPPER] [--minimum-prob MINIMUM_PROB]
-                                 [--minimum-prob MINIMUM_PROB] [-O OUTPUT]
+                                 [-O OUTPUT]

     options:
       -h, --help            show this help message and exit
       -r RESOLUTION, --resolution RESOLUTION
                             Resolution in bp (default 10000)
-      -p PATH, --path PATH  Path to a .cool URI string or a .hic file.
+      -p PATH, --path PATH  Path to a .cool URI string
-      --balance             Whether or not using the ICE/KR-balanced matrix.
+      --clr-weight-name CLR_WEIGHT_NAME
+                            The name of the weight column in your Cooler URI for normalizing the contact
+                            signals.
+Specify it to "raw" if you want to use the raw signals.
       -C CHROM, --chrom CHROM
                             Chromosome label.
-Only contact data within the specified chromosome will be considered.
+Only contact data within the specified chromosome will be
+                            considered.
       -m MODEL, --model MODEL
                             Path to pickled model file.
       -l LOWER, --lower LOWER